-Other children, than those mentioned above, from overseas do not generally have automatic right of entry to the UK.
+Children from overseas, other than those mentioned above, do not generally have automatic right of entry to the UK.
 An application for a school place will not therefore be accepted until they are permanently resident in Hertfordshire.
 Proof of residency such as an endorsed passport or entry visa will be required with the application, in addition to proof of Hertfordshire address, for example a council tax bill or 12 month rental agreement.